Am0rphous/Awesome/README.md

   - [KDevelop](https://github.com/KDE/kdevelop) - Cross-platform IDE for C, C++, Python, QML/JavaScript and PHP.
     #### Electron
     - [Awesome Electron](https://github.com/sindresorhus/awesome-electron) - Useful resources for creating apps with Electron.
+    - [Glasstron](https://github.com/AryToNeX/Glasstron) - The go-to solution to Electron composition effects, such as blurry windows.
     #### HTML
     - [HEAD](https://github.com/joshbuchea/HEAD) - 🗿 A list of everything that *could* go in the head of your document.
     #### JavaScript